xlab-uiuc/Fast-and-Safe-IO-Memory-Protection/README.md

 ### Running benchmarking experiments

-To help run experiments similar to those in SIGCOMM'23 paper, we provide following scripts in the *scripts/* directory:
+To help run experiments similar to those in SOSP'24 paper, we provide following scripts in the *scripts/* directory:

 + *run-hostcc-tput-experiment.sh*
 + *run-hostcc-latency-experiment.sh*

-Run these scripts with -h flag to get list of all possible input parameters, including specifying the home directory (which is assumed to contain hostCC repo), client/server IP addresses, experimental settings as discussed above.
+Run these scripts with -h flag to get list of all possible input parameters, including specifying the home directory, client/server IP addresses, experimental settings as discussed above.
 The output results are generated in *utils/reports/* directory, and measurement logs are stored in *utils/logs/*.

 ## 3. Reproducing results in the SOSP '24 paper.

-For ease of use, we also provide wrapper scripts inside the *scripts/SIGCOMM23-experiments* directory which run identical experiments as in the SIGCOMM'23 paper in order to reproduce our key evaluation results.
-Refer the README in *scripts/SIGCOMM23-experiments/* directory for details on how to run the scripts.
+For ease of use, we also provide wrapper scripts inside the *scripts/sosp24-experiments* directory which run identical experiments as in the SOSP'24 paper in order to reproduce our key evaluation results.
+Refer the README in *scripts/sosp24-experiments/* directory for details on how to run the scripts.